-During next Tuesday’s Finance 4335 class meeting, we will consider the adverse selection problem.
-This concept is particularly easy to understand in an insurance market setting; if you are an insurer, you have to be concerned that the worst possible risks are the ones that want to purchase insurance.
-However, it is important to note that adverse selection occurs in many market settings other than insurance markets.
-Adverse selection occurs whenever one party to a contract has superior information compared with his or her counter-party.
-When this occurs, often the party with the information advantage is tempted to take advantage of the uninformed party.
+The adverse selection problem (also known as the “hidden information” problem) is especially easy to grasp in an insurance market setting; if you are an insurer, you need to be concerned that the worst potential risks may be the ones who wish to purchase insurance.
+However, it is important to note that adverse selection also occurs in many other market settings.
+Adverse selection occurs whenever one party to a contract has superior information compared with his or her counterparty.
+When this occurs, there is a risk that the more informed party may take advantage of the other, less informed party.

-The problem with adverse selection is that if left unchecked, it can undermine the ability of firms and consumers to enter into contractual relationships, and in extreme cases, may even give rise to so-called market failures.
-For example, in the used car market, since the seller has more information than the buyer about the condition of the vehicle, the buyer cannot help but be naturally suspicious concerning product quality.
-Consequently, he or she may not be willing to pay as much for the car as it is worth (assuming that it is not a “lemon”).
-Similarly, insurers may be reticent about selling policies to bad risks, banks may be worried about loaning money to poor credit risks, employers may be concerned about hiring poor quality workers, consumers may be worried about buying poor quality products, and so on…
+If left unchecked, adverse selection can undermine the ability of firms and consumers to enter contractual relationships, and in extreme cases, may even give rise to so-called market failures.
+For example, in the used car market, since the seller has more information than the buyer about the condition of the vehicle, the buyer cannot help but be suspicious about product quality.
+Thus, she may not be willing to pay as much for the car as it is worth (assuming that it is not a “lemon”).
+Similarly, insurers may be reticent about selling policies to bad risks, banks may be worried about loaning money to poor credit risks, employers may be concerned about hiring poor-quality workers, consumers may be worried about buying poor-quality products, and so on…

-A number of different strategies exist for mitigating adverse selection.
+Several strategies exist for mitigating adverse selection.
 In financial services markets, risk classification represents an important strategy.
-The reason insurers and banks want to know your credit score is because consumers with bad credit not only often lack the willingness and ability to pay their debts, but they also tend to have more accidents than consumers with good credit.
+Insurers and banks want to know your credit score because consumers with bad credit not only often lack the willingness and ability to pay their debts, but they also have more accidents on average than consumers with good credit.
 Signaling is used in various settings; for example, one solution to the “lemons” problem in the market for used cars is for the seller to “signal” by providing credible third-party certification; e.g., by paying for Carfax reports or vehicle inspections by an independent third party.
 Students “signal” their quality by selecting a high-quality university (e.g., Baylor! :-)).
-Here the university provides potential employers with credible third-party certification concerning the quality of human capital.
-In product markets, if a manufacturer provides a long-term warranty, this may indicate that quality is better than average.
+Here, the university provides potential employers with credible third-party certification concerning the quality of human capital.
+In product markets, if a manufacturer provides a long-term warranty, this may signal that quality is better than average.

-Sometimes it’s not possible to fully mitigate adverse selection via the methods described above.
-Thus, insurers commonly employ pricing and contract design strategies that incentivize policyholders to reveal their actual risk characteristics according to their contract choices.
-Thus, we obtain what’s commonly referred to as a “separating” (Rothschild-Stiglitz) equilibrium in which high-risk insureds select full coverage “high-risk” contracts whereas low-risk insureds select partial coverage “low risk” contracts:
+Sometimes it’s not possible to mitigate fully adverse selection via the methods described above.
+Thus, insurers commonly employ pricing and contract design strategies that financially reward policyholders for revealing their true risk characteristics according to the contract choices they make; i.e., they voluntarily reveal their preferences.
+Thus, we get what’s commonly referred to as a “separating” (Rothschild-Stiglitz) equilibrium in which high-risk insureds select full coverage “high-risk” contracts whereas low-risk insureds select partial coverage “low-risk” contracts:

-The Rothschild-Stiglitz equilibrium cleverly restricts the menu of available choices in such a way that the insurer induces self-selection.
-Here, the insurer offers contract L, which involves partial coverage at an actuarially fair price (based upon the loss probability of the low risk insured), and contract H, which provides full coverage at an actuarially fair price (based upon the loss probability of the high risk insured).
-The differences in the shapes of the indifference curves are due to the different accident probabilities, with a lower accident probability resulting in a more steeply sloped indifference curve.
+The Rothschild-Stiglitz equilibrium cleverly restricts the menu of choices in such a way that the insurer induces self-selection; i.e., low-risk insureds select the (low-risk and profitable) partial coverage contract designed with them in mind, and the high-risk insureds select the (high-risk and profitable) full coverage contract designed for them.
+Here, the insurer offers contract L, which involves partial coverage at an actuarially fair price (based on the loss probability of the low-risk insured), and contract H, which provides full coverage at an actuarially fair price (based on the loss probability of the high risk insured).
+The indifference curve slopes are steeper for the low-risk insureds than they are for the high-risk insureds.
 Here, the high-risk policyholder optimally chooses contract H and the low-risk policyholder optimally chooses contract L. The high-risk policyholder prefers H to L because L would represent a point of intersection with a marginally lower indifference curve (here, the Ih curve lies slightly above contract L, which implies that contract H provides the high-risk policyholder with higher expected utility than contract L).
-The low-risk policyholder will prefer L, but would prefer a full coverage contract at the point of intersection of APl line with the full insurance (45 degrees) line.
-However, such a contract is not offered since both the low and high-risk policyholders would choose it, and this would cause the insurer to lose money.
-Thus, one of the inefficiencies related to adverse selection is that insurance opportunities available to low-risk policyholders are limited compared with the world where there is no adverse selection.
+The low-risk policyholder prefers L to H, even though L only provides partial coverage.
+Thus, one inefficiency related to adverse selection is that insurance opportunities available to low-risk policyholders are limited compared with the world where there is no adverse selection.

 There is a very practical implication of this model.
-If you are a good risk, then you owe it to yourself to select high-deductible insurance, since insurers price low-deductible insurance with the expectation that high-risk policyholders will be the primary purchasers of such coverage (and therefore, low-deductible policies will be more costly per dollar of coverage than high-deductible policies.
+If you are a good risk, then you owe it to yourself to select high-deductible insurance, since insurers price low-deductible insurance expecting high-risk policyholders will be the primary purchasers of such coverage (and therefore, low-deductible policies will be more costly per dollar of coverage than high-deductible policies).